Your machine determines your power drive system.

 For now, we focused only on the steady and transient torque.
 What about the direction of the torque?

-When the motor is driving the machine, the power flows from the source to the motor where it is converted into mechanical power for the load.
+When the motor drives the machine, power flows from the source to the motor, where it is converted into mechanical power for the load.

 When braking the machine, the power flows in the reverse direction from the load to the motor.
 This power is fed back electrically to the source (4 Quadrants-operation) or absorbed in a braking resistor and dissipated as heat.

-Check your self in the figure below how the power flow changes for the different operation modes.
+Check the figure below for how the power flow changes for the different operation modes.

-Without going into detail about the 4 quadrants, we can simply focus on the direction of the power flow and its consequences for the configuration or topology of the drive.
+Without going into detail about the 4 quadrants, we can simply focus on the direction of the power flow and its consequences for the drive’s configuration or topology.

-The requirement of uni or consitent bi-directional power flow of our application determines whether an Active Front-End is required or not.
+The requirement of our application’s uni- or consistent bidirectional power flow determines whether an Active Front End is required.

 This is only a fraction of the parameters that determine the configuration or topology of your drive.

-In our chapter on the different topologies of Medium Voltage drives you will notice that power quality as well on the input as on the output of the drive is the big differentiator in Medium Voltage drives configurations.
+In our chapter on the different topologies of Medium-Voltage drives, you will notice that power quality, both on the input and output of the drive, is the big differentiator in these configurations.

 We are ready to assist you.
 All it takes is that you contact us for a free consultation.